LeoCutolo/secure-web-dev-backend/README.md

 Users can authenticate themselves with a Json Web Token, obtained by logging-in with their `username` and `password`.

 Passwords are hashed, and the hashes are never shown in API responses.

+In order to test CI, it is important that mongo is available from anywhere